Gara64/cozy-plugdb/README.md

 # cozy-sharing
-Cozy app to share with others cozies
+Cozy app to share documents with others cozies protected by PlugDB

 Warning : for demo use only